w3f/Grants-Program/applications/application-template.md

 * **Payment Address:** BTC or Ethereum (DAI) payment address.
 We don't accept payments for the program in other currencies at this stage. (e.g. 123mp123...)

-⚠️ *The above combination of your GitHub account submitting the application and payment address will be your unique identifier during the program.
+> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:
 If this application in response to an RFP then please indicate this on the first line of this section.